Spomky-Labs/meteofony/README.md

 4) Start the app
    From the root of the application
+    - cd meteofony
     - make build
+    - make assets
-    - make build-assets
+    - make init
     - make up
-    - make init

 5) From your browser
     https://localhost:8443